ASK KNOX

 Agent Versioning

-For major versions, the migration pattern:
+For breaking changes, the migration pattern:

-# Step 1: Create the new version
+# Step 1: Publish the new version via update

-system="[updated system prompt with new output format]",
+system="[updated system prompt with new output format]"

 )